LIFE STORY

 Once again, no response.

-(I mentioned earlier how Australians when criticized simply prefer to go off and sulk, or pretend they heard nothing.
+(I mentioned earlier how Australians when criticised simply prefer to go off and sulk, or pretend they heard nothing.

 (It is yet another Japanese similarity.